bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `USER` user

-Defaults:
+Defaults: current

-Description: current
+Description:
-Sets user name for record protection.
+`USER` sets the user name that is used for record protection.
+Usually this is set by the login macro on startup.
+If no user is specified RNMR will prompt for it with the current user as a default.
+If there is no current user (as is the case when first starting RNMR) the default will be ********.
+RNMR will continue to prompt until the user is not
+********.

 # V
 ---